 Offers flexible working arrangements in your existing role or a new role while you transition to retirement, as well as three days of paid leave during this time to pursue activities related to your retirement.

-10 days of leave for employees experiencing domestic violence or for carers supporting loved ones.
+Paid leave for employees experiencing domestic and family violence and for carers providing support.

 - Sporting leave